LIST: 35 Must-Visit Historical Places in the Philippines

 Baguio City

 Did you know that Baguio City was once an important piece of Philippine history?
 In 1941, Japanese invaders attacked Camp John Hay and used it as a military base.
-During the American colonial period, Baguio got its “Summer Capital of the Philippines” designation.
-Baguio was established as a hill station by the United States in 1900 at the site of an Ibaloi village known as Kafagway.
+During the American colonial period, Baguio was designated the “Summer Capital of the Philippines.”
+Baguio was established by the United States as a hill station in 1900 on the site of an Ibaloi village called Kafagway.

 Related Tours: